SINTEFMedtek/CustusX/source/gui/doc/cx_user_doc_widgets_mesh_properties.md

 -----------------------------------------------------------
 Set visualization properties of the mesh.

+Ambient, Diffuse, Specular and Specular Power can be used to change how the mesh responds to lighting.

+### Transparent meshes {#mesh_property_transparent}
 Backface and Frontface culling can be used for making transparent meshes work.
-Backface only draws outside walls, while frontface only draws inside walls.

-Ambient, Diffuse, Specular and Specular Power can be used to change how the mesh responds to lighting.
+With backface culling on, only the outside walls are drawn.
+With frontface culling on, only the inside walls are drawn and navigation inside the mesh is possible.

+Some GPUs supports depth peeling which sorts mesh elements by depth on each render.
+This can prevent some random cases of unwanted and weird 3D effects.
+However, the render speed might be slow if the mesh contains many elements.
+It can be turned on in *Preferences -> Performance*.

 \addindex mesh_texture_widget
 Texture {#mesh_property_texture}